Philadelphia Wings (1987–2014): Wings vs. Bandits

 In 1992, the MILL expanded to Western New York with the Buffalo Bandits.
 The Bandits were primarily Canadian players from Ontario, while the Wings were still mostly American based, like the rest of the league at the time.
 The rivalry was instant, as the teams would play each other in 4 of the next 5 title games, interrupted only by the Wings triumph over Rochester in the 1995 season.
 The Wings struggled in the regular season of 1992, but turned it on in the playoffs to defeat Baltimore and New York and host the Bandits in the championship game.
 John Tavares would end the Wings quest for their 3rd title with an overtime winner, however.

 1993 saw the Wings have a 7–1 season, only to be topped by the Bandits perfect 8–0 season.
 Both teams dispatched their semifinal opponents, and the rematch was on.
 The Bandits once again ended the Wings hopes, this time winning a one-goal contest in regulation 13–12.

 1994 saw both teams top their respective divisions with 6–2 marks, and again both teams dominated the semifinal game to meet for a 3rd consecutive time for the North American Cup.
 An incredible run by Philadelphia in the middle of the game buried the Bandits hopes of their own threepeat, giving the Wings a 26–15 win and their third title.

 The Wings were their same dominating selves in 1995, going 7–1 to finish atop the single table (a structure the league changed back to before the season), while the Bandits uncharacteristically struggled, finishing just 4th in a 6 team league at 3–5.
 This meant the Wings faced the Bandits in the semifinals, and due to the MILL's "attendance rule" that gave postseason home field advantage to the team with better attendance, the game was played in Buffalo.
 The Wings proved to be the better team with a 19–16 win on their way to a league high 4th title.

 1996 saw the Bandits return to their prior form, while both teams finishing 8–2 and tied atop the league standings.
 Once again, the teams found themselves in the final, and the Bandits returned the favor of stopping a threepeat with a dominating 15–10 performance.

-1997 saw that Wings move from the Spectrum to the new CoreStates Center (now the Wells Fargo Center).
+1997 saw the Wings move from the Spectrum to the new CoreStates Center (now Xfinity Mobile Arena).
 It would also be the first time that the Wings and Bandits would not meet in the playoffs since the Bandits had been introduced in 1992.
 The Wings won another regular season title with a 7–1 record, but were upset in the semifinals by the eventual champion Rochester Knighthawks.